MarcoBomfim/MarcoBomfim/README.md

 ### Hello, I'm Marco! 👋

 I'm building things with Javascript, Typescript, and Ruby.
 I also like to play around with C/C++ when I have some free time.
-Some might call me a full-stack engineer, but I'm just a dev<br>

 ### Find me elsewhere 🌎